MathHeads/Engineeringprojects/Background.md

 <ul>

- <li>We were deciding between fixing the incubation issue, freezer and fridge issue, and greenhouse issue</li>
+ <li>Many things to work on at his farm: chicken hatchery, freezer and fridge controls, and greenhouse regulation, chicken coop door, or irrigation</li>
- <li>Might use a phone app or a remote for communication/notification</li>
+ <li>Different ways to notify farmer: phone app or a remote</li>
- <li>Many things we can make the chamber out of: styrofoam, metal, wood, etc.</li>
+ <li>Material of structure: styrofoam, metal, wood, etc.</li>
- <li>Many ways to turn eggs inside the chamber: Automation, notify farmer, roll eggs with mechanism, etc.</li>
+ <li>How to turn eggs: Automation, notify farmer, roll eggs with mechanism, etc.</li>

  </ul>